igrep/git-aliases.nu/README.md

 # git-sh.nu

 Configure aliases for all git subcommands so that you can use them without typing `git`.
+Inspired by [git-sh](https://rtomayko.github.io/git-sh/).

 ## Installation